aridjayarecipes/cutesrecipes.web.app/content/post/1895-how-to-prepare-ultimate-potato-pancakes-with-smoked-salmon.md

 - "Cook on both sides until crispy and brown."
 - "Remove the pancakes from the oil and place on paper towels or metal drip rack to remove grease."
 - "Top with salmon, sour cream, dill, and capers, garnish plate with lemon wedges, and serve while pancakes are still warm."
-- "Bask in girlfriend's appreciation."
+- "Bask in girlfriend&#39;s appreciation."
 categories:
 - Recipe
 tags: